 - Shrimp.
 Shrimp’s structure and texture make it ideal for creating seafood burgers that hold together on the grill.

 - Dijon Mustard.
 To wake up the shrimp and give the burgers some zip.
 I use ALDI’s own brand, Burman’s.
+(Dijon is also the flavor punch in another seafood favorite, Crab Salad.

 - Green Onions + Parsley.
 For a touch of freshness.